Legal issues in airsoft: United States

 Under federal law, airsoft guns are not classified as firearms and are legal for all ages, so a person of any age may use one (one must obtain the permission of their parent/legal guardian, if under 18).
 This is also the case for the laws in each state.
 Airsoft guns, despite not being "real firearms", are still subject to many laws.
 One such law is the requirement to be 18 to buy or sell an airsoft replica.
 Another notable law governing airsoft guns is the requirement of the orange tip.
 Orange tips are not legally required unless the guns are being transported to a local field or other place, or shipped through the mail.
 However, per federal law, there is an option to use an orange barrel plug that protrudes 6 mm from the outer barrel of the gun instead of an orange tip.

 Airsoft guns in the United States are generally sold with a 0.24 inch or longer orange tip on the barrel in order to distinguish them from real firearms, as is required by federal law.
 Manufacturers and importers may cite Part 272 of Title 15 of the Code of Federal Regulations on foreign commerce and trade (15 CFR 272), which stipulates that "no person shall manufacture, enter into commerce, ship, transport, or receive any toy, look-alike, or imitation firearm" without approved markings; these may include an orange tip, orange barrel plug, brightly colored exterior of the whole toy, or transparent construction.
 However these restrictions do not apply to "traditional B-B, paint-ball, or pellet-firing air guns that expel a projectile through the force of compressed air, compressed gas, or mechanical spring action, or any combination thereof."

 In addition, the similarity between genuine firearms and airsoft replicas is close enough to provoke interaction with local law enforcement personnel if an airsoft gun is carried openly in public.
 If someone were to, for example, attempt a robbery with an airsoft gun, they would be charged as if the airsoft gun were a real firearm.
 In some recent cases, people carrying or brandishing airsoft guns have been fatally shot by law enforcement personnel.

 Vietnam

-Airsoft guns in Vietnam are defined as "sporting weapons" or "support instruments" and requires a ownership license usually reserved for security professionals or film props.
-According to Clause 5 and Clause 11 of Article 1 on the "Law on management and use of weapons, explosives and combat gears" enacted in June 29, 2024 by the National Assembly:
+Airsoft guns in Vietnam are defined as "sporting weapons" or "support instruments" and requires an ownership license usually reserved for security professionals or film props.
+According to Clause 5 and Clause 11 of Article 1 on the "Law on management and use of weapons, explosives and combat gears" enacted on June 29, 2024, by the National Assembly: